kivle/msfs2020-go/README.md

 ## status

-[msfs2020-go/simconnect](simconnect/) package currently only implements enough of the simconnect api for [examples](examples/) and [vfrmap](vfrmap).
+[msfs2020-go/simconnect](simconnect/) package currently only implements enough of the simconnect api for [examples](examples/) and [simconnect-ws](simconnect-ws).

 ## releases and download

-program zips releases are uploaded [here](https://github.com/lian/msfs2020-go/releases)
+program zips releases are uploaded [here](https://github.com/kivle/msfs2020-go/releases)

 ## tools

-* [vfrmap](vfrmap/) local web-server that will allow you to view your location, and some information about your trajectory including airspeed and altitude.
+* [simconnect-ws](simconnect-ws/) local web-server that will allow you to view your location, and some information about your trajectory including airspeed and altitude.

 ## examples